 It might have unnecessary features or incompatibility with the programs or devices that your company is using.

 Whether you want to update or add more features, you can’t control it.
-Anyone from your company doesn’t get the voice in decision making.
-The rights to the code still belongs to the developer.
+Anyone from your company doesn’t get a voice in decision-making.
+The rights to the code still belong to the developer.

 Less security features

 When you buy software, you are using software from an external source.
 This means that you are more vulnerable to hackers.

 If you want to try to solve a problem immediately, purchasing software may be your best bet, keeping in mind that it may not have all the features you are looking for.